geanv/lofter2tumblr/README.md

 ## Migrating to Tumblr

-- Backup of LOFTER XML file
+- Backup LOFTER XML file

 After logging into [LOFTER](http://www.lofter.com/export) with your account, go to the "export" page by clicking "更多->导入导出" on the top bar.
 Choose the blog that you want to export, and export the XML file by clicking "导出XML文件".

 - Register an OAuth key of Tumblr

 Go to the [register page](https://www.tumblr.com/oauth/apps), and register a new application.
 You will get a pair of keys such as:

->consumer_key: **********icCHd47HFuTrL5AjqB6V75XgYm1tTmItovcgCh
+>consumer_key: **********icCHd47HFuTrL5AjqB6V75XgYm1tTmItovcgCh\
 >consumer_secret: **********INjcFwIv1lmekj8qhbExXkHJ8A23k5X8jK3DVCl

 Mark them down.
 You will need to use them in the importer program.

 - Run importer

 Download the project and go to the folder where `importer.py` locates.
-Run the program named `importer.py`, or open the command window and type `python importer.py`.
 Make sure you have Python 2.7 runtime environment.
+Run the program named `importer.py`, or open the command window and type:

+	python importer.py

 The program will ask you to type your `consumer_key` and `consumer_secret` at the first time.
 It will store the keys and oauth token on your home directory once the authentication is finished.
 If the authentication finishes correctly, you can input the name of the XML file.
 It's better to put the XML file is in the same folder with `importer.py`.